simeonqs/Evidence_for_vocal_signatures_and_voice-prints_in_a_wild_parrot/README.md

 **Abstract**

 In humans, identity is partly encoded in a voice-print that is carried across multiple vocalisations.
-Other species of vocal learners also signal vocal identity in calls, for example as shown in the contact call of parrots.
+Other species also signal vocal identity in calls, such as shown in the contact call of parrots.
 However, it remains unclear to what extent other call types in parrots are individually distinct, and whether there is  an analogous voice-print across calls.
-Here we test if an individual signal is also present in other call types, how stable this signal is, and if parrots exhibit voice-prints across call types.
+Here we test if an individual signature is present in other call types, how stable this signature is, and if parrots exhibit voice-prints across call types.
 We recorded 5599 vocalisations from 229 individually-marked monk parakeets (*Myiopsitta monachus*) over a two year period in Barcelona, Spain.
-We find evidence for an individual signal in two out of five call types.
-We further show that while contact calls are individually distinct, they are more variable within individuals than previously assumed, changing over short time scales.
+We examined five distinct call types, finding evidence for an individual signature in three.
+We further show that in the contact call, while birds are individually distinct, the calls are more variable than previously assumed, changing over short time scales (seconds to minutes).
 Finally, we provide evidence for voice-prints across multiple call types, with a discriminant function being able to predict caller identity across call types.
-This suggests that monk parakeets may be able to use vocal cues to recognise conspecifics, even across vocalisation types and without necessarily needing active vocal signals of identity.
+This suggests that monk parakeets may be able to use vocal cues to recognise conspecifics, even across vocalisation types and without necessarily needing active vocal signatures of identity.

 ------------------------------------------------